 Vasectomy is a simple, safe procedure that is an excellent solution to prevent unwanted pregnancy and has a low rate of failure.
-The alternative for a couple is to have the woman undergo a tubal ligation, which is a major surgery that has a significant rate of failure as compared to vasectomy.
-Despite these differences, many men compel their partner to undergo tubal ligation for a variety of reasons, usually involving their sense of virility and its connection to their sense of self.
+The alternative is that the woman undergoes a tubal ligation, which is a major surgery that has a significant rate of failure as compared to vasectomy.
+Despite these risks, many men compel their partner to undergo tubal ligation for a variety of reasons, usually involving their sense of virility and its connection to their sense of self.
 I would go so far as to suggest that men who force their partners to undergo a major surgery when they could undergo a simple procedure are, at best, selfish, and at worst, participating in a form of ritual abuse.
-Choosing to undergo a vasectomy is the right choice when deciding how to permanently prevent unwanted pregnancy and I hope that this article will compel some men to go in that direction.
-Recovery after vasectomy is barely uncomfortable and relatively easy.
+I believe that vasectomy is the right choice when deciding how to permanently prevent unwanted pregnancy, and I hope that this article will convince some men to go in that direction.
+Recovery after vasectomy is includes the most minimal amount of discomfort and relatively easy.

 The following will provide concise details about what to expect from a vasectomy.

 What do you think is the safest, most convenient method of birth control?